 News from around the studio

-This large stoneware jar is glazed with a new glaze I've developed recently using local materials.
+This large stoneware jar is glazed with a glaze I've been using since the late 1960's.

 A lot of the pieces I'll be working on this month will be put aside for a solo exhibition I'll be having in November at the Jonathon Bancroft-Snell Gallery